-- gain practical experience through hands-on instruction in both digital and audio-visual creative media practice.
+- To gain practical experience through hands-on instruction in creative media practice.

-- learn about the impact of a range of media forms in society, culture and politics.
+- To learn about the impact of a range of media forms in society, culture and politics.

-- broaden their educational experience by studying Media Studies along with Arts subjects (such as languages, business, social sciences, computer science).
+- To broaden your educational experience by studying Media Studies along with Arts subjects (such as languages, business, social sciences, computer science).

 - 30 credits of Media Studies theory and practice modules

 - Choose up to 2 additional Arts subjects (or Critical Skills) from groups 1-5 (max 1 per group).
 The only compatible double subject is Mathematics (Pure).

 - Media Studies as a Double Major or Major/Minor with 1 of your 1st year subjects

 - Optional 10 credit Electives in 2nd year